chainchat-team/chainchat-app/README.md

 ChainChat is a collaborative text editor developed with a focus on real-time collaboration and decentralized communication.
 Inspired by popular tools like Google Docs, the project was initiated with the aim of creating a similar collaborative platform from scratch.
 Leveraging Conflict-Free Replicated Data Types (CRDT) ensures synchronization among users, while WebRTC technology enables direct messaging capabilities, fostering a private and decentralized environment for document collaboration.
 To delve deeper into the design and development journey of ChainChat, readers are encouraged to explore the accompanying [case study](https://chainchat-team.github.io/chainchat-site/) .

-Sure, here's the updated "How to Run Locally" section:

 ## How to Run Locally

 1. **Clone the repository**